TransitApp/gtfsNodeLib/README.md

-# Node.js light GTFS object
+# Node.js light GTFS loading and manipulation
 A Node.js naive library to load and manipulate GTFS datasets.

 ## Installation